QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

    \Theta _k^\prime {\cal M}_t^k

-Although it is possible to use matrix operator methods to solve the above **Python ready equations**, that is not the approach we'll use
+Although it is possible to use matrix operator methods to solve the above **Python ready equations**, that is not the approach we'll use.

-Instead, we'll use dynamic programming to get recursive representations for both quantities and shadow prices
+Instead, we'll use dynamic programming to get recursive representations for both quantities and shadow prices.

 Dynamic Programming
 --------------------

-Dynamic Programming  always starts with the word **let**
+Dynamic Programming  always starts with the word **let**.

-Thus, let :math:`V(x_0)` be the optimal value function for the planning problem as a function of the initial state vector :math:`x_0`
+Thus, let :math:`V(x_0)` be the optimal value function for the planning problem as a function of the initial state vector :math:`x_0`.

 (Thus, in essence, dynamic programming amounts to an application of a **guess and verify** method in which we begin with a guess about the answer to the problem we want to solve.
-That's why we start with **let** :math:`V(x_0)` be the (value of the) answer to the problem, then establish and verify a bunch of conditions :math:`V(x_0)` has to satisfy if indeed it is the answer)
+That's why we start with **let** :math:`V(x_0)` be the (value of the) answer to the problem, then establish and verify a bunch of conditions :math:`V(x_0)` has to satisfy if indeed it is the answer).

 The optimal value function :math:`V(x)` satisfies the **Bellman equation**